vocthor/ScreenShooter/README.md

 ## Disclaimer

 This program is made 100% in Java.
 This program is still in development, and i'm not a genius.
-I am not responsible for a bad use.
+I am not responsible for a bad use (even if there should'nt be one).
 If you discover a new bug, problem, ... or have an idea for a new feature, please report it.
 A lot of features are not implemented yet, and are still in development, but for now this program is functional for a basic use.